Skip to main content

 1. Create an API Key

 Go to the LLM Gateway tab and click Create New Key.
-Select your provider (OpenAI, Anthropic, Azure, Bedrock, Vertex AI, or any OpenAI-compatible endpoint), choose which models to expose, and generate your key.
+Select your provider (OpenAI, Anthropic, Azure, Bedrock, Bedrock Runtime boto3, Vertex AI, OpenAI Responses, OpenAI Realtime, Copilot Studio, or any OpenAI-compatible endpoint), choose which models to expose, and generate your key.

 Your provider API key is stored securely - developers only see the QuilrAI proxy key.